santi/ckeditor-plugin-spotify/README.md

 Plugin for adding a [Spotify Play Button](https://developer.spotify.com/documentation/widgets/guides/adding-a-spotify-play-button/) to the CKEditor.

+Supports both Spotify URIs (spotify:album:1DFixLWuPkv3KT3TnV35m3) and Spotify URLs ([http://open.spotify.com/track/6rqhFgbbKwnb9MLmUQDhG6](http://open.spotify.com/track/6rqhFgbbKwnb9MLmUQDhG6)).

-Requires `CKEditor 4.3+` with plugin `widget`.
+Requires `CKEditor 4.3+` with the `widget` plugin .
 The editor instance must allow `div` and `iframe` tags.

 The plugin uses a few custom styles.
-There are automatically included in the [classic editor](https://ckeditor.com/docs/ckeditor4/latest/examples/classic.html) instance, but must be copied for [inline editors](https://ckeditor.com/docs/ckeditor4/latest/examples/inline.html) and for the final target webpage.
-To include the custom styles into your editor/webpage, include the following the `<head>` of your document:
+These are automatically included in the [classic editor](https://ckeditor.com/docs/ckeditor4/latest/examples/classic.html) instance, but must be copied for [inline editors](https://ckeditor.com/docs/ckeditor4/latest/examples/inline.html) and for the final target webpage.
+To include the custom styles into your editor/webpage, include the following in the `<head>` of your document:

 ```html
 <head>